oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 * `secure_connections` - (Optional) (Updatable) Secure connection configuration details.
 	* `certificate_generation_type` - (Required) (Updatable) Select whether to use MySQL Database Service-managed certificate (SYSTEM) or your own certificate (BYOC).
 	* `certificate_id` - (Optional) (Updatable) The OCID of the certificate to use.
+* `security_attributes` - (Optional) (Updatable) Security Attributes for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [ZPR Artifacts](https://docs.oracle.com/en-us/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm).
+Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
 * `shape_name` - (Required) (Updatable) The name of the shape.
 The shape determines the resources allocated
 	* CPU cores and memory for VM shapes; CPU cores, memory and storage for non-VM (or bare metal) shapes.
 To get a list of shapes, use the [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/mysql/20190415/ShapeSummary/ListShapes) operation.
 * `source` - (Optional) Parameters detailing how to provision the initial data of the system.